 Why was the CPD Formed?
 The CPD was formed to ensure that the voting public has the opportunity to see the leading candidates debate during the general election campaign.
-General election debates between and among the leading candidates for the office of President of the United State are not required or assured.
+General election debates between and among the leading candidates for the office of President of the United States are not required or assured.
 After the Kennedy-Nixon debates in 1960, there were no such debates in 1964, 1968 and 1972.
 There were debates in 1976, 1980 and 1984, but they were hastily arranged after negotiations between the candidates that left many uncertain whether there would be any debates at all.
 The 1984 experience, in particular, reinforced a mounting concern that, in any given election, voters could be deprived of the opportunity to observe a debate among the leading candidates for President.

 Following the 1984 election, two distinguished national organizations, the Georgetown University Center for Strategic and International Studies and the Harvard University Institute of Politics, conducted separate, detailed studies of the presidential election process and the role of debates in that process.
 Both studies found that debates between or among the leading candidates should become a regular part of the way Americans elect their presidents.
 A primary concern cited in the studies was that the leading candidates had often declined to debate or resisted debates until the last minute.
 With this concern in mind, both the Georgetown and Harvard reports recommended that the two major political parties endorse a mechanism designed to ensure, to the greatest extent possible, that presidential debates between the leading candidates be made a permanent part of the electoral process.

 In response to the Harvard and Georgetown studies, the then-chairmen of the Democratic and Republican National Committees, Paul G. Kirk, Jr., and Frank J. Fahrenkopf, Jr., respectively, jointly supported creation of the independent CPD.
-The CPD was incorporated in the District of Columbia on February 19, 1987, as a private, not-for-profit corporation to “organize, manage, produce, publicize and support debates for the candidates for President of the United States.”
+The CPD was incorporated in the District of Columbia on February 19, 1987, as a private, not-for-profit, nonpartisan corporation to “organize, manage, produce, publicize and support debates for the candidates for President of the United States.”

-John C. Danforth, Former U.S. Senator
+Roy Blunt, Former U.S. Senator

 Charles Gibson, Former Anchor, ABC World News with Charles Gibson